meltano/meltano/docs/src/docs/orchestration.md

 meltano add files airflow
 ```

-Now, you'll want to copy the DAG generator your Airflow installation's `dags_folder`,
+Now, you'll want to copy the DAG generator to your Airflow installation's `dags_folder`,
 or reconfigure it to look in your project's `orchestrate/dags` directory instead.

 This setup assumes you'll use `meltano schedule` to schedule your `meltano elt`